Corruption in Brazil: Definition

-As Fernando Filgueiras teaches: tolerance to corruption is not a deviation of the Brazilian character, a propensity and cult of immorality, not even a situation of cordiality, but a practical disposition born of a culture in which preferences are limited to a context of needs, representing a survival strategy that occurs through the material issue.
-According to Raymundo Faoro, corruption is a "vice" inherited from the Iberian world, the result of a patrimonialist relationship between Government and Society.
+Fernando Filgueiras writes: tolerance to corruption is not a deviation of the Brazilian character, a propensity and cult of immorality, not even a situation of cordiality, but a practical disposition born of a culture in which preferences are limited to a context of needs, representing a survival strategy that occurs through the material issue.
+According to Raymundo Faoro, corruption is a "vice" inherited from the Iberian world, the result of a patrimonialist relationship between government and society.

 Measurement

 The scale of corruption in Brazil is immense, but largely under-reported in the media and historically not investigated, prosecuted or punished, so it is difficult to estimate just how large the problem is.
-The Car Wash (Lava Jato) investigation may be changing this trend.
-Corruption in Brazil increases the already enormous Brazilian shadow economy which some sources estimate at 16.1% of the gross domestic product, a number that probably needs to be adjusted up considerably if corruption as such is included as part of the shadow economy.
-Transparency International's 2021 Corruption Perceptions Index gave Brazil a score of 38 on a scale from 0 ("highly corrupt") to 100 ("highly clean").
-When ranked by score, Brazil ranked number 96 among the 180 countries in the Index, where the country ranked number 1 is perceived to have the most honest public sector.
+The Car Wash (Lava Jato) investigation may have changed this.
+Corruption in Brazil increases the already enormous Brazilian shadow economy, which some sources estimate at 16.1% of the gross domestic product, a number that probably needs to be adjusted up considerably if corruption as such is included as part of the shadow economy.

+Transparency International's 2024 Corruption Perceptions Index gave Brazil a score of 34 on a scale from 0 ("highly corrupt") to 100 ("very clean"), its lowest score since the current system of scoring began in 2012.
+When ranked by score, Brazil ranked 107th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among the countries of the Americas was 76, the average score was 42 and the worst score was 10.
+For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).

 Political corruption

-Political corruption is considered to be widespread in Brazil.
+Political corruption is widespread in Brazil.
 A series of sources documenting historical corruption have only recently started to be published, some of them with references up to Colonial times.
-A unique complex network analysis revealed associations between those involved in corruption scandals included not only active (elected and non-elected) politicians, but also companies, both state-owned and private companies which had been favored in selection processes for execution of large infrastructure projects, some of which were cited both in the Panama Papers and Paradise Papers.
+A unique complex network analysis revealed associations between those involved in corruption scandals included not only active (elected and non-elected) politicians, but also both state-owned and private companies favored in bidding processes for large infrastructure construction projects.
+Some of these were cited both in the Panama Papers and Paradise Papers.

-The complexity of such corruption networks has been compared to the mafia, drug traffic networks and terrorist networks.
+The complexity of such corruption networks has been compared to mafia, drug traffic networks and terrorist networks.